Central Serous Chorioretinopathy Laser Treatment - Media, PA

 While researchers are not definitively sure of the cause of CSC, frequent exposure to corticosteroid drugs like nasal allergy sprays and anti-inflammatory ointments is thought to play a part in its development.
 It’s also possible that severe stress or intense emotions can trigger CSC due to your body’s production of corticosteroids under duress.
-If a specific cause of your condition cannot be determined, Dr. Parvus will record it as “idiopathic central serous chorioretinopathy.”
+If a specific cause of your condition cannot be determined, Dr. Brown will record it as “idiopathic central serous chorioretinopathy.”

 The most common symptom of central source chorioretinopathy is blurriness in the central vision of one eye.
 It’s also possible that your CSC will show no symptoms at all, and must be detected by your ophthalmologist during an eye exam.

 CSC may be hereditary, so if at least one of your relatives has developed the disease, it’s possible that you are at an increased risk.
 High blood pressure, heart disease and recent pregnancy can also increase your risk.
-When having your eyes examined for CSC, be sure to communicate any medications you are taking with Dr. Parvus, as these can have an impact on your risk as well.
+When having your eyes examined for CSC, be sure to communicate any medications you are taking with Dr. Brown, as these can have an impact on your risk as well.

-Dr. Parvus can help you identify any potential triggers for your CSC, especially if it is linked with the use of corticosteroids.
+Dr. Brown can help you identify any potential triggers for your CSC, especially if it is linked with the use of corticosteroids.
 Discontinuing use of these medications may help resolve CSC, but it’s important to communicate with your primary care physician before stopping any ongoing treatment.

 If your triggers are unavoidable or your CSC remains chronic, you may discuss several therapeutic options with Dr. Brown, including thermal laser treatment, oral medication, and eye injections.